alashkov83/hydrocluster/README.md

 **File-&gt;**

-Open PDB - opens pdb file on a disk
-Open CIF - opens CIF file on a disk
+Open File - opens PDB or mmCIF file on a disk
-Open IDPDB - opens file from RSCB PDB data base with IDPDB
+Open ID PDB - opens file from RSCB PDB data bank with ID PDB
-Load state - loads program state, saved in file
+Load State - loads program state, saved in file
 Save PyMOL script - saves script (.py) for further processing with PyMOL
-Save state - saves the current state of program in file
+Save State - saves the current state of program in file
-Save picture - saves the clustering result in png format file
+Save Picture - saves the clustering result in png format file
 Save LOG - saves log file of the current session
 Quit - quit from the program

 **Options-&gt;**

-Plot grid - makes coordinate grid in the Cluster analysis window
-Plot legend - displays the brief description of the picture
+Select clustering solution -> By local max (min) - display and choice for other solutions cluster analysis by local extrema of scoring
-Select clustering solution - display and choice for other solutions cluster analysis
+Select clustering solution -> By max (min) values - display and choice for other solutions cluster analysis by value of scoring
-Display colormap - shows graphs obtained as a result of clustering parameters selection.
+Solution analysis -> Autotune colormap - shows graphs obtained as a result of clustering parameters selection.
 Marked point corresponds optimal values of eps and min\_samples
+Solution analysis -> Autotune 3D-map - shows 3D-graph obtained as a result of clustering parameters selection
+Solution analysis -> Scan by parameter - Scan some values of clustering solutions by one of the parameter (eps or min\_samples) when second parameter are fixed
+Open PyMol - opens PyMol for further data display
+About Protein - Display information about protein
+Plot settings -> Plot grid - makes coordinate grid in the Cluster analysis window
+Plot settings -> Plot legend - displays the brief description of the picture
 Clear log - clears log file in the appropriate window
-Open PyMol - opens PyMol for further data display

 Theory
 ------